sam-kelly-dev/ovr-pilot/README.md

 #### The Controls

 Right now only keyboard controls are implemented.
-Escape quits the game, and "D" brings up a Debug Menu that displays the current FPS.
-Tab recalibrates the Rift's position.
-Tap "C" to toggle between holding an Xbox controller and not holding an Xbox controller.
+Escape will immediately quit the application, and Spacebar will recenter the pose.

 #### Thanks